Immunization Information for Child Care Licensees

 • Laboratory evidence of immunity, or

-• 2 doses of varicella-containing vaccine for those who do not meet any of the above criteria
+• Two doses of varicella-containing vaccine for those who do not meet any of the above criteria.
+One dose given at the start of employment and the second dose completed within six months.

 More information